inedibleX/index-contracts/README.md

 ## Codebase Overview

 The core of this project is the `IndexFund` contract (located in `src/IndexFund.sol`).
 This contract enables minting and redeeming fund shares using ETH.
-It swaps ETH for index tokens through Uniswap and then joins a Balancer pool with the acquired tokens.
-Redemption allows users to exit the Balancer pool and swap the underlying tokens back to ETH.
+It swaps ETH for index tokens through Uniswap (supporting both V2 and V3) and then joins a Balancer pool with the acquired tokens.
+Redemption allows users to exit the Balancer pool and swap the underlying tokens back to WETH, which is then unwrapped to ETH.

+### Key Features

+- **Dual Uniswap Integration**: Supports both Uniswap V2 and V3 for optimal liquidity routing
+- **Configurable Swap Types**: Each token can be assigned a specific swap pool type:
+  - `UniV2`: Uses Uniswap V2 pools for tokens with better liquidity there
+  - `UniV3OnePercent`: Uses Uniswap V3 1% fee tier pools
+  - `UniV3PointThreePercent`: Uses Uniswap V3 0.3% fee tier pools
+- **Dynamic Fee Structure**: Customizable fee basis points for mint and redeem operations
+- **Slippage Protection**: Configurable slippage tolerance for swap operations

 Other important components include:

+- **Interfaces**: Contains interfaces for Balancer, Uniswap V2/V3, and WETH
-- **Testing**: The test suite (`test/IndexFundTest.t.sol`) covers minting and redeeming functionalities and ensures proper interactions with external protocols.
+- **Testing**: The test suite (`test/IndexFundTest.t.sol`) covers minting, redeeming, and swap functionality
-- **Deployment Script**: The deployment script (`script/Deployer.s.sol`) deploys the contract and integrates with external services like Etherscan for contract verification.
+- **Deployment Script**: The deployment script (`script/Deployer.s.sol`) deploys the contract with the proper configuration

 ---